Phenomenological renormalization group in neuronal models near criticality: Results

 Next, we focus on the behavior of the $\alpha$ exponent obtained through real-space coarse graining (section~\ref{sec:realspace}).
 As we sweep the control parameter, surrogate data remains close to the uncorrelated baseline ($\alpha = 1$), while actual data transitions into the non-trivial regime (${1 < \alpha < 2}$) near the critical point (Figs.~\ref{fig:fig4} B and~\ref{fig:fig4}D).
-In particular, the curves for $\alpha$ are broader and less precise than those of kurtosis.
+In particular, the curves for $\alpha$ are broader and less precise than those of KL divergence.
 We also note that, for the model with excitation and inhibition (Fig.~\ref{fig:fig4}D), the nontrivial value of $\alpha$ extends into a larger interval of the subcritical regime.
+Notably, values found within this interval ($\alpha \sim 1.5$) were recently observed in empirical data for several different animal species, ranging from zebrafish and \textit{C. Elegans} to macaques~\cite{munn_multiscale_org}, which in the second model corresponds to an interval of the control parameter $g$ less than $4\%$ away from its critical value.